Skip to main content

 After Consolidation: When price has been moving sideways and then breaks out with an EMA crossover, those signals tend to be more reliable.

-Higher Timeframes: Generally, crossovers on daily charts are more significant than those on 5-minute charts.
+Higher Timeframes: Crossovers on daily charts are more significant than those on 5-minute charts.
+I've tested this — the win rate on daily crossovers is roughly 15-20% higher for swing trades.

 When to Avoid EMA Crossover Signals